harshithiremath/ProtoFlag-2020/README.md

 ### The First Flag
 ---
 A link can seen in the Poster of the event.
 The link is <http://bit.ly/protoctf-1>.
-**Ans**: Visiting the link will take us to a page with a fake flag displayed.
+**Ans**: Visit the link, where a fake flag is displayed.
 Inspecting the sourcecode of the page reveals the real flag.

 ### Look Closely!
 ---